-Preyed on by the powerful, silenced by complicity
+The survival stories that powered #MeToo

 She was shadowing a respected therapist at the county health department in an internship for her master's program.
 Because he was attractive and charming and she was overweight and insecure, she was flattered by his flirtatious texts asking to "rendezvous."

-They were in his car after an assessment when he told her to show him his breasts.
+They were in his car after an assessment when he told her to show him her breasts.

 "Anxious, scared, and seemingly paralyzed, I did what he asked," she says.
 "People make it seem very easy to just say no, or just don't give in, or don't respond.
 But it can be very paralyzing when someone is in control of where your future may go."